 Escape Whistler is a real-life gaming experience where groups of 2 to 6 people are placed inside a themed room.
 Groups are presented with puzzles, riddles, and clues – working together to solve them within 45 minutes in order to “Escape” from the situation.

-Themes include The Pirate Ship, The Pinball Machine, The Buried Cabin and The Rabbit Hole.
+Current themes include The Pirate Ship, The Pinball Machine, The Buried Cabin, Yukon Gold, The Underwater Lair and The Rabbit Hole.
 Escape Whistler is conveniently located right in the heart of Whistler Village, near the Whistler Village Gondola (see map).
 Children 12 and under must be accompanied by an adult.
-See website for more details or read reviews on TripAdvisor.

 12. Tubing in Whistler